According to the Society for American Archaeology,

 Do not touch or disturb the bones.
 Notify the state or local police and the regional medical examiner about the discovery and location.

 Please remember: Once bones or artifacts are removed from the site, valuable information concerning the identity and age of the human remains is lost.
 Therefore, it is important not to disturb the site in any way until the State Archaeologist can conduct an investigation and record the discovery.

 In North Carolina, many unmarked graves exist without gravestones, fences, tombstones, or other surface indications of their presence.
 These are chiefly the graves of prehistoric and historic Native Americans, which may never have been marked at all; or graves which had been identified at one time in the past, but the markers no longer exist.
 As a result, bones are often found during ordinary ground-disturbing activities such as the construction of new homes, utilities, or roads; in the agricultural or industrial use of a site; or the excavation of borrow pits.
 Bones are also sometimes found eroding out of areas exposed by natural erosion, floodwater scouring, or sand dune formation.

 N.C.
 General Statute 70, Article 3 establishes procedures to follow when human bones are accidentally discovered.

 When bones are found, who is involved?

-The Medical Examiner investigates the discovery to determine whether the bones are human, and whether a criminal investigation may be warranted.
+The Medical Examiner investigates the discovery to determine whether the bones are human and whether a criminal investigation may be warranted.
 If G.S.
 130-198 does not apply, the Chief Medical Examiner then notifies the State Archaeologist, who immediately conducts an archaeological investigation of the site.
-Throughout these investigations, the police authorities should insure that the site is protected from further damage.
+Throughout these investigations, the police authorities should ensure that the site is protected from further damage.

-The archaeological investigation of Indian burials is monitored by the Commission of Indian Affairs to insure that the remains are treated respectfully.
+The archaeological investigation of Indian burials is monitored by the Commission of Indian Affairs to ensure that the remains are treated respectfully.